 Compliance issues with 3rd party vendors can also add unexpected complexity to a cafeteria plan.
 When personal circumstances change, such as medical emergency, or childbirth, many agreed-to conditions could suddenly become invalid.
 Through such examples, it becomes apparent that many benefit schemes fail to reflect the day-to-day realities of the plan’s beneficiary.

 Businesses must communicate updates and changes to benefit schemes, which includes a summary plan description.
-The challenge will be to remain on-top of each component and notify users immediately, requiring a continuous commitment on the part of the employer.
+The challenge will be to remain on top of each component and notify users immediately, requiring a continuous commitment on the part of the employer.
 Applying this diligence requires resources, and transparency, which can overwhelm an organisation.

 The competitiveness of a well-functioning cafeteria plan results in significant costs for companies, which could severely impact revenues.
 As such, it may also require more financial liquidity for businesses.

-Firstly, it’s important to note that employees are also capable of making poor choices, due to a lack of experience in terms and conditions.
+Firstly, it’s important to note that employees are also capable of making poor choices, due to a lack of experience with terms and conditions.
 To their detriment, this can lead workers to find themselves without cover for predictable emergencies.
 Whilst perfectly in the right of the company, the dissatisfaction can nevertheless lead to a negative public opinion.

 In this age of greater flexibility and worker demands, users are accustomed to tailoring products to their lives.
 For this reason, workers only seek out the benefits they will use.
 Employees simply need to take this into account.
 As with any such system, the same is true here: quality will always beat quantity.
 Use this principle to your advantage now.